Slipzter/bank_app/README.md

 ## General info
 The application comes with 5 existing users (Greek gods) which all have different accounts with different balances.
 You can login to any of those users and set a PIN code which will be saved for the current run of the appliction.
-At the main menu, you can choose to either:
+At the main menu, you can choose to:
 * [View accounts and account balance](#view-accounts-and-account-balance)
 * [Transfer between accounts](#transfer-between-accounts)
 * [Withdraw](#withdraw)